mydobie/simple-react-redux-app/README.md

 The only requirement is that development system has Node.js installed.
 You can verify you have node installed by running `node -v` in a terminal.

-NOTE: The development tools requires Node 12 or higher.
+NOTE: The development tools require a node version listed in the `engines` section of the `package.json` file.

-If have an old version of node running, first verify if you have NVM installed by running `nvm --version` in a terminal.
+If have an different version of node running, first verify if you have NVM installed by running `nvm --version` in a terminal.
 If you do have NVM running, then see the [NVM website](https://github.com/nvm-sh/nvm) on how to install and use a new version of Node.

 If you don't have Node nor NVM installed, see the [NodeJS website](https://nodejs.org/en/) on how to install Node.